The Tent Guide – The art of finding the right tent

 Accessories:Be sure to have strong ground pegs adapted for snow, so that they can be used as anchors.

-What do particular tent characteristics mean out in the field?
+What do particular tent characteristics mean out in

 The number of the water column indicates the water density in the outer tent or the floor of the inner tent.
 The outer tent doesn’t need to be as